carpentries-incubator/hpc-intro/_episodes/064-parallel.md

 ### Writing Code

 Occasionally requesting more CPUs in your Slurm job is all that is required and whatever program you are running will automagically take advantage of the additional resources.
-However, it's more likely to require some amount of effort on your behalf (or will oper )
+However, it's more likely to require some amount of effort on your behalf.

-Elaborate on

 It is important to determine this before you start requesting more resources through Slurm